Unit 3: Gravity and Magnetics Field Data Exercises

 • GeoPark Sinkhole Gravity Lab IGUaNA_gravity_lab.xlsx (Excel 2007 (.xlsx) 47kB Jan19 23) This lab has two workbook sheets that allow instructors to choose between a lab exercise that has the regression calculations for removing the local trend computed (easier), and a second version where the students must enter the formulas themselves to compute the local trend removal regressions.
 Students will work through this workbook guided by the worksheet below.

-• GeoPark Sinkhole Gravity Worksheet iguana_maggrav_unit3_gravity_lab.docx (Microsoft Word 2007 (.docx) 1.3MB Apr20 23)
+• GeoPark Sinkhole Gravity Worksheet iguana_maggrav_unit3_gravity_lab.docx (Microsoft Word 2007 (.docx) 1.3MB Sep17 24)

 • Answer keys, solution sets, and a grading rubric are available for instructors.
-See the "Assessment" section of this page, below
+See the "Assessment" section of this page, below.

-Part 2: A magnetic attraction to iron - detecting 'lost' infrastructure
+Part 2: A magnetic attraction to iron—Detecting "lost" infrastructure

 This part addresses the need for magnetic geophysics to locate and map buried infrastructure.
-A case study is introduced where old oil and gas piping runs that have been 'lost' through time due to limited record-keeping are identified in medium-scale mapping surveys on the Weyandt farm, western Pennsylvania.
+A case study is introduced where old oil and gas piping runs that have been "lost" due to limited record-keeping are identified in medium-scale mapping surveys on the Weyandt farm, western Pennsylvania.
 A dataset is provided where magnetic anomalies are revealed.
 The lab leads students through analyzing the dataset based on principles learned in Unit 2 of this module.

 Materials Provided:

-Part 3a: Measure your own gravity data - the stairwell experiment
+Part 3a: Measure your own gravity data—The stairwell experiment

 Why does gravity go down when we go up?
 This part allows students to explore the Free Air correction by calculating it for themselves.
 In this classic experiment, students move the gravimiter away from the center of mass (Earth) by making measurements in a tall stairwell.
-It can be completed either with the students measuring their own data, or using the provided dataset.
+It can be completed either with the students measuring their own data or by using the provided dataset.
 The hands-on portion of this lab can be completed almost anywhere since most academic buildings will have some kind of stairway.

 Why do we care?
 Gravity measurements can be a useful way to evaluate hazards and map the subsurface.
-Several 'corrections' are needed to remove parts of the gravity signal that otherwise prevent us from detecting our target in the subsurface.
+Several "corrections" are needed to remove parts of the gravity signal that otherwise prevent us from detecting our target in the subsurface.
 The Free Air Correction is one of these corrections that is essential for accurate interpretation of gravity measurements.

 Materials Provided:

-Part 3b: Measure your own gravity data - define your own target
+Part 3b: Measure your own gravity data—Define your own target

 This part will guide you through the steps of collecting your own dataset, particularly using instrumentation resources available at the University of Wyoming Near Surface Geophysics Instrumentation Center.
-Guidelines are provided for defining a research question, doing background research and interpreting your results.
+Guidelines are provided for defining a research question, doing background research, and interpreting your results.
 A review of acquisition and analysis is provided with links to the primary materials on these topics covered elsewhere in the IGUaNA teaching materials.

 Materials Provided: